 She went on to work as lead designer at Momentum Communications, later bought out by Huntsworth International.

 In 2007, she moved to Johannesburg, South Africa.
-There, she managed the in-house studio at Ernst & Young, servicing all their offices in Southern Africa.
+There, she rose to manage the in-house studio at Ernst & Young, servicing all their offices in Southern Africa.
 During her time at EY, the firm underwent a major global rebranding under the direction of Landor, and she worked alongside some great folk to spearhead its rollout in the region, overseeing local training for the new brand.

 Solo act